This is probably the easiest way to prepare cauliflower ever, and it’s just about the tastiest that I can think of.

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on March 19th, 2010.
-Last updated: May 18, 2018 at 22:21 pm.
+Last updated: June 24, 2020 at 20:08 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.